RDS-37: Test

+In the initial testing phase, the bomb's energy yield was reduced out of safety concerns.
+The lithium deuteride fusion cell was modified to replace some fusion fuel with a passive material.
+RDS-37 was first detonated on 22 November 1955.

 Delivery method

 The weapon was air-dropped at Semipalatinsk Test Site, Kazakhstan, making it the first air-dropped two-stage thermonuclear test.
 It was the largest detonation ever carried out at the Semipalatinsk test site.
 The RDS-6s device (Joe-4) test in 1953 had one-stage design, and was not scalable into the megaton yield range.
 The RDS-37 was dropped from a Tupolev Tu-16 bomber and was used most through the late 1950s and 1960s.
 After a while the Soviet Union felt as if the 2.9-megaton thermonuclear bomb was excessive for some missions, so the less powerful RP-30 and RP-32 200-kiloton bombs were ready for some missions.
 It would take the United States until 20 May 1956, about half a year, to achieve the same results through the Cherokee nuclear weapons test.
 However, by this time the USAF had several hundred multi-megaton bombs in their arsenal, and more than 1,100 aircraft able to deliver them.